PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 | 9   | **Memory Fog:** The player’s memory becomes hazy, causing them to forget one spell or ability they know for 1d6 rounds.                                                          |
 | 10  | **Overwhelming Fear:** The player is frightened of the nearest creature for 1 minute.
 They can repeat the saving throw at the end of each turn to end the effect.                |

-vitals of refined dreamlily can be found around the facility, which grant more positive effects when consumed.
+Vials of refined Dreamlily can be found around the facility, which grant more positive effects when consumed.
 The enforcers regularly carry some on them for emergencies.

 | d10 | Effect                                                                                                                                                               |
 | --- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |